philiptaron/systemd/systemd-258/posts/50-user-namespaces.md

 That said, the D-Bus method call `RemoveSubgroupFromUnit()` that is behind this is actually available to clients too, which even allows just removing parts of a delegated subtree, instead of the whole thing.

-Moreover, there's a related call `KillUnitSubgroup()` will allows killing processes in a delegated cgroup subtree, too, for similar reasons and usecases.
+Moreover, there's a related call `KillUnitSubgroup()` which allows killing processes in a delegated cgroup subtree, too, for similar reasons and use cases.

 ---